 Communities and Local Government Circular 01/2006

 This document contains guidance relating to the requirement for Design and Access Statements, which must now accompany applications for certain types of planning permission and consent (including replacement dwellings).
 This new requirement came into force on 10 August 2006.
-The purpose of a Design and Access Statement is to explain the process that has led to the development proposal and should cover both the design principles and concepts that have been applied and explain how issues relating to access to the development have been handled.
+The purpose of a Design and Access Statement is to explain the process that has led to the development proposal.
+It should cover both the design principles and concepts that have been applied, and explain how issues relating to access to the development have been handled.
 Paragraph 62 states: